-Lara rushes back to precog headquarters and forces Gideon to release Anderton, who then calls Burgess to reveal he's figured out his whole murderous modus operandi and then brings a reception in Burgess' honor to a frightening halt by screening for all to see the "minority report" that shows him killing Lively.
+Realizing Burgess is lying, Lara rushes back to precog headquarters and forces Gideon to release Anderton.
+Once he's out, Anderton calls Burgess to reveal he's figured out his whole murderous modus operandi.

-At the same time, a new potential murder is detected by the precogs, with Anderton as victim and Burgess as perpetrator.
+As Lamarr and John continue to talk, a new red ball murder is detected by the precogs, with Anderton as victim and Burgess as perpetrator.
 Realizing that Anderton must be somewhere nearby, Burgess takes an antique revolver given to him as a gift and searches for him.
-When the two men come face to face, Anderton points out he is in a Catch-22: if Burgess shoots, he will prove that Precrime works but will be haloed for life; if he doesn't shoot, the Precrime system is proven to be unreliable.
-Burgess resolves the dilemma by killing himself.
+When the two men come face to face, Anderton points out that Lamarr is in a Catch-22: if Burgess kills him, he will prove that Precrime works, but will go to prison for life.
+If he doesn't shoot, the Precrime system is proven to be unreliable.
+Burgess resolves the dilemma with a third option: killing himself.

-The Precrime program, revealed to be subject to manipulation and thus flawed, is abandoned.
-All criminals imprisoned under it are pardoned and released, though local police departments keep watch on many of them for years.
+With the Precrime program having been found to be subject to manipulation and thus flawed, it is quickly abandoned.
+All criminals imprisoned under it are granted immediate pardons and are released from prison, though local police departments keep watch on many of them for years.
 Anderton reconciles with Lara, now pregnant with their second child, and the precogs are moved to an unnamed remote location where they can live in peace.